 2.)
 Upgrade Your WiFi Router

-Another piece of the puzzle you want to make sure is up to date is your WiFi Router, Walmart has a great selection of WiFi Routers that you can grab for a great price, you’re going to want something up to date that supports 802.11ac for the best streaming experiences.
+Another piece of the puzzle you want to make sure is up to date is your WiFi Router, Amazon has a great selection of WiFi Routers that you can grab for a great price, you’re going to want something up to date that supports 802.11ac for the best streaming experiences.
+We recently upgraded our router and I’m so glad that we did!
+Our previous router was about 5 years old.
+Technology is constantly changing and we are noticing a considerable difference in streaming!
 If you have a router that came from your ISP there’s a good chance you could use a new one, so check your router because this will really help to improve your streaming experience!

 3.)
 Buy a Smart TV or Streaming Player

 The other option would be to buy a Streaming Media Player like a Roku, Google Chromecast, or Android TV, the only one I don’t love is the Apple TV Because it doesn’t work with all the streaming services, make sure you check to make sure the service you want to use is compatible with the streaming player you pick!
-Walmart has a great selection of Streaming Players Here.
-These attach to your current TVs using HDMI Ports and they can turn your existing TV into a Streaming device!
+You can find a great selection of Streaming Players Here.
+These attach to youra current TVs using HDMI Ports and they can turn your existing TV into a Streaming device!

 4.)
 Add a Digital Antenna for Local Channels & Sports